pschupp01/test-owt/boat-server/docs/whats-next.md

 Most errors are not correctly handled, it is possible some error codes received on client side are not accurate

+## Java docs and openAPI

+Most of the code is self explanatory, but if it aims to grow it is important to document our code and API better

 ## CI

 Setup CI tools to build, lint, and test our code automatically